 After the lighthouse’s Fresnel lens was replaced by an automatic beacon, the Alaska State Museum acquired the original Fresnel lens from the Coast Guard in 1976.
 The lens was then loaned to the Sheldon Museum and Cultural Center where it was placed on display in 1981.
 A handsome wooden case, resembling the lantern room atop Eldred Rock Lighthouse, was crafted for the lens in 1992.

 The museum formed the Eldred Rock Lighthouse Committee to work towards obtaining the lighthouse through the National Historic Lighthouse Preservation Act of 2000.
 In mid-summer 2004, Eldred Rock appeared on the list of available lighthouses until the Forest Service, who controls a portion of Eldred Rock, refused to let its property be conveyed into private hands.
-The Eldred Rock Lighthouse Preservation Association was formed in 2014 to Acquire, rehabilitate, and promote the lighthouse.
+Eldred Rock Lighthouse Preservation Association was formed in 2014 to acquire, rehabilitate, and promote the lighthouse.
 In 2019, the Alaska Association for Historic Preservation awarded a grant to the preservation association that will permit a historic structure report that will guide the rehabilitation of the property.
 In April 2020, the Coast Guard Civil Engineering Unit awarded a five-year lease of Eldred Rock Lighthouse to the preservation association.
 The lease will allow the association to access the property and begin restoration work.

 To help raise funds for the eventual restoration of the lighthouse, Haines resident Pam Randles teamed with Dan Henry, drama coach at the University of Alaska Anchorage, to produce a play entitled “The Strange Fate of the Clara Nevada.”
 The play, which features strong visual and sound effects and two powerful storms, has been performed at the Sheldon Museum and in other local communities.
 Now, the wreck of the ship that led to the establishment of Eldred Rock Lighthouse is taking a leading role in saving and restoring the lighthouse a century later.
 If only some of the gold that was aboard the Clara Nevada could miraculously be found and fund the complete restoration, the story would have a perfect ending.